Like using the scientific method to test hypotheses about the natural world, A/B testing removes the guesswork about what customers responds to best.

 Effective copy experimentation does not mean changing a few words to try to influence a user subconsciously.

-Experimentation and copywriting work together effectively because you have no way to know the real benefits of your product or service unless you test them.
-By experimenting with different narratives, different testimonials that focus on various product benefits, you can double or even triple your clickthrough rates.
+Experimentation and copywriting work together effectively because brands have no way to know the real benefits of a product or service unless they test them.
+By experimenting with different narratives that focus on various product benefits, it is possible to double or even triple clickthrough rates.

 2. Increase conversions by testing page headlines

 Much like when you enter a room and perform a scan to do a quick inventory, readers scan a page to decide if the information is worth sticking around for.

 And while compelling copywriting is important, headlines and subheadlines—commonly referred to as H1, H2, and H3 tags—are where their eyes will rest first and signal whether or not they should stay on a page and take further action.

 Michael Alexis, CEO at TeamBuilding, discovered the following after A/B testing headlines.